 Grammar and/or spelling errors must be avoided.
 If you want the employer to get to your resume, you must first impress with your cover letter.
 Use spell check, but remember—spell check doesn't catch everything.
 Read your letter out loud!
 See how it flows.
 Consider asking a grammar-minded friend to read it before you send it out, or use an online grammar checker like Grammarly.

 Don't send a generic letter.
 You need to be specific about the job, the requirements, and your corresponding skills.
 With a generic letter, you run the risk of addressing it to the wrong person or referencing the wrong company.
 Employers can spot a generic cover letter in seconds—the chances of your application ending up in a recycling bin skyrocket when you send one out.

 Don’t undersell yourself.
 Sure, you’re going out for an entry-level job, which likely means you’re a bit green when it comes to professional work experience.
 But this doesn’t mean you should be overly modest in your entry-level cover letter, or worse, negative.
 Don’t start sentences with “I can’t do this yet,” or “I’ve never done this before.”
 You must always move in a positive, can-do direction when selling yourself in an entry-level cover letter.

-The impact of a cover letter cannot be stressed enough, yet writing it can create its own kind of stress.
+The impact of an entry-level cover letter cannot be stressed enough, yet writing it can create its own kind of stress.
 You only have one chance to make a good first impression.
 For additional help, including templates, samples and guidelines, take a moment to visit LiveCareer's Cover Letter Builder.
 It will walk you through the steps to create a finely crafted letter that will compliment your skills and professionally introduce your resume to the hiring manager.